Living Stronger Together in Hawaii

 Resources, Community, and Support for Those Living with Spinal Cord Injuries

-We support individuals and families affected by spinal cord injuries across Hawai‘i.
-Whether you’re newly injured or decades in, you’re not alone.
-Find community, resources, and strength rooted in aloha.
+We support individuals and families affected by spinal cord injuries across Hawaii.
+Whether you are newly injured or decades in, you are not alone.
+Find community, resources, and strength rooted in Aloha.

-We are a grassroots nonprofit based in Hawai‘i, focused on helping individuals with spinal cord injuries and similar mobility challenges reclaim their independence and dignity.
-Founded by those who’ve walked (and rolled) the journey themselves, we understand that living with SCI is not just about surviving — it’s about thriving.
+We are a grassroots, 501(c)(3) nonprofit organization based in Hawaii, focused on helping individuals with spinal cord injuries (SCI) and similar mobility challenges to reclaim their independence and dignity.
+Founded by those who’ve walked (and rolled) the journey themselves; we understand that living with a SCI is not just about surviving — it’s about thriving.

-Whether you’re newly injured or years into recovery, we offer peer support, advocacy, and access to practical tools and real-world guidance.
-From navigating rehab to rebuilding daily life, we walk alongside you — not as experts, but as a community that gets it.
+Whether you are newly injured or years into recovery, we offer peer support, advocacy, and access to practical tools and real-world guidance.
+From navigating rehab to rebuilding daily life, we walk alongside you — some as experts, but more importantly, as a community that gets it.

 We believe healing goes beyond the hospital.
 It’s emotional.
 It’s social.
 It’s spiritual.
-And here in the islands, we do it with aloha.
+Here in the islands, we do it with Aloha.

 Stages of Your Journey